 Or was it when they called in sick with disc prolapse?

-Or you might have heard that shoulder pain is the common injury in your workplace?
+Or you might have heard that shoulder pain is a common injury in your workplace.

 How did you feel?
 Did you know what to do?
 Or even understand it?

-Did you know you were dealing with musculoskeletal disorder?
+Did you know you were dealing with musculoskeletal disorders?